Mojm4321/Smart-metering-data-governance-managing-quality-privacy-and-trust-in-energy-data/README.md

 - Security policy covering cyber and physical protection of smart metering systems.
 - Data retention and deletion standard specifying lawful retention periods and secure disposal - such as the 'Right To Be Forgotten'.
 - Data quality standards defining relevant quality dimensions, in this case, accuracy, completeness, consistency, and timeliness.
+- Privacy Impact Assessments to help identify and manage privacy risks in smart metering data.
+- Privacy by design embedded into systems at the start of the lifeycle.
+- Consent management and retaining documentation on consumer's choice.

 These policies ensure that data is handled consistently across suppliers and third-party service providers to avoid regulatory risk.